 Both are quiet motors, but footfall impact travels through hard floors more than carpet.
 A thin exercise mat under the machine reduces this significantly and protects your floor.

-The A1 Pro is the better machine โ wider belt, stronger motor, higher weight capacity, and more durable for daily use.
-If you'll walk on it every day, the extra $80โ$100 pays for itself in longevity and comfort.
+The A1 Pro is the better machine β wider belt, stronger motor, higher weight capacity, and more durable for daily use.
+If you'll walk on it every day, the extra $80β$100 pays for itself in longevity and comfort.

 The C2 wins on budget and portability.
 If you're under 180 lbs, prefer an ultra-quiet machine, or aren't sure yet whether a walking pad will stick in your routine, the C2 is the smarter first buy.
+If you're still weighing your options across the full WalkingPad lineup, our WalkingPad vs. competitors comparison breaks down how they stack up against other brands at similar price points.